os499/os499.github.com/_includes/about-the-course.md

-This is a full-credit course where **students contribute to an open-source software project** during an academic term.
-Students will have the freedom to:
+A full-credit course where you'll **contribute to an open-source software project** during an academic term.

+You'll have the freedom to:

-- choose their project
+- choose your project
-- propose and scope their contribution
+- propose and scope your contribution
-- define their own evaluation rubric by setting their own schedule and goals
+- define your own evaluation rubric by setting your own schedule and goals

 Additionally, the course will offer a **cohesive social and intellectual framework** that will provide students with: